humantorch/github-browser/README.md

 ###NOTES

 Harnessing the power of the Github API this app serves up all the public repository information from any user or organization, sorted by the most recently-updated repos.
 Selecting a repo will show a list of the most recent 100 commits, sorted by most recent.

+####Github Access Tokens

+This app no longer uses authenticated requests, so using it heavily will quickly hit the [API rate limit](https://developer.github.com/v3/#rate-limiting).

+//TODO: make that a config option, allowing anyone to easily add their own [Github access token](https://github.com/blog/1509-personal-api-tokens), bypassing the rate limit.